yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - roam verb [ I + adv/prep, T ] to move about or travel, especially without a clear idea of what you are going to do
     - _After the bars close, gangs of youths roam the city streets._
     - _Once, long, long ago, buffalo roamed the West, filling the plains and canyons with the music of their thundering hooves and huffing breath._
+- weak
+  - feeble: adj. weak and without energy, strength, or power
+    - _He was a feeble, helpless old man._
+    - _The little lamp gave only a feeble light._
+    - _Opposition to the plan was rather feeble._
+    - _a feeble joke/excuse_
+  - threadbare: adj.
+A threadbare excuse, argument, or idea is not strong and no longer persuades people because it is old or has been used too much
+    - _a threadbare excuse_
 - worry
   - agitate: /ˈædʒ.ə.teɪt/ to make someone feel worried or angry
     - _What is the purpose of education?
 This question agitates scholars, teachers, statesmen, every group, in fact, of thoughtful men and women._